funkhaus/fuxt-backend/README.md

 This theme includes a `sendEmail` mutation.
 Simply uncomment `gql_register_email_mutation` action in `/functions/gql-functions.php`.

-The function maps to the [wp_mail() function](https://developer.wordpress.org/reference/functions/wp_mail/), so please read that for a description of required inputs.
+The mutation maps to the [wp_mail() function](https://developer.wordpress.org/reference/functions/wp_mail/), so please read that for a description of required inputs.

 The mutation comes with a basic form of anti-spam protection.
 The input `trap` must equal the same as the `clientMutationId`.
 With GraphQL, the `clientMutationId` is a unique identify and you can set it to whatever you like.